pazfe/product-docs/docs/data-streamer/connection-types.md

 ---
-description: Integrating real-time data streams of your devices and SIMs.
+description: Integrating real-time data streams of your devices and SIMs
 ---

 # Connection types